WHAT YOU WILL LEARN

 WHERE YOU WILL LEARN IT

 The light and airy classrooms of Delamar Academy are located within the world-famous Ealing Studios in West London.
-(You can learn more about Ealing Studios on the Ealing Studios site.)
+(You can learn more about Ealing Studios itself on the Ealing Studios site.)

 If the dates you wish to attend Delamar Academy are not yet on our website please call us for expected course dates.